-WAC 468-34-110(53)(c)
+WAC 468-34-110(53)(b)

-- (b) Installation Category 2: Limited Impact Utility installations within this category may include, but are not limited to, any or all of the following situations or conditions: - Longitudinal installations located within an area described as: The horizontal distance 5 feet beyond the outside edge of pavement or back of guardrail post to the bottom of ditch or toe of slope plus either 10 feet or the horizontal distance to a point within 5 feet of the right of way line, whichever is less. - Aboveground installations for which a Control Zone 5/15 reclassification approval is required.
-(See Chapter 9 for the 5/15 rule.) - Installations for which an individual bond is required. - Installations requiring a Notice of Filing. - Installations requiring environmental permitting or documentation. - Limited access highway crossings. - Limited access nonexempt same-side service connections. - Installations involving storm drainage.
+WAC 468-34-110(53)(c) e or No Impact - Utility installations within are not limited to, any or all of the following situations

+distance 5 feet beyond the the bottom of ditch or toe located beyond an area described as: The horizontal outside edge of pavement or back of guardrail post to of slope plus either 10 feet or the horizontal distance to right of way line, whichever is less.

-(c) Installation Category 3: Little or No Impact - Utility installations within this category may include, but are not limited to, any or all of the following situations or conditions:
+Nonexempt same-side serv vice connections.

+Non-limited access highway Non-limited access highway crossings.Aboveground installation complying with WSDOT's Control Zone Policy.

+Aboveground installation of

-- Longitudinal installations located beyond an area described as: The horizontal distance 5 feet beyond the outside edge of pavement or back of guardrail post to the bottom of ditch or toe of slope plus either 10 feet or the horizontal distance to a point within 5 feet of the right of way line, whichever is less. - Nonexempt same-side service connections. - Non-limited access highway crossings. - Aboveground installation complying with WSDOT's Control Zone Policy. - Installations involving a change in the size or capacity of existing facilities located within existing conduits or on existing poles.
+e • Installations involving a change in the size or capacity of existing facilities located within existing conduits or on existing poles.

-All construction work and methods necessary for Category 3 installations, such as bore pits, shoring, trenching, staging of equipment or materials, and so on, should occur within the area defined as Category 3, as illustrated in Figures 100-5 and 100-6.
+pits, shoring, trenching, staging All construction work and methods necessary for Category 3 installations, such as bore pits, shoring, trenching, staging of equipment or materials, and so on, should occur within the area defined as Category 3, as illustrated in Figures 100-5 and 100-6.

-WAC 468-34-110(53)(d)

-- (d) Installation Category 4: Exempt Same-Side Service Connection Utility installations within this category include same-side service connections in non-limited access that meet ALL of the following conditions and requirements: - 1.
-The same-side service connection does not exceed the following quantity or capacity: - Power 15 kV - Telephone 25-Pair - Natural Gas 11/4-Inch - Gravity Sanitary Sewer 4-Inch ID - Force Sanitary Sewer 2-Inch ID - Water 11⁄2-Inch ID - Cable Television 1/2-Inch ID - Fiber Optic Cable 6 Fiber or less - 2.
-These installations will not require a permit, provided that: - Longitudinal installations do not exceed 26 feet in length. - The service originates from an existing current franchise or permit. - 3.
+WAC 468-34-110(53)(d) installations within this catego npt Same-Side Service Connection - Utility ry include same-side service connections in non-limited llowing conditions and requirements:

+The same-side service con or capacity: nection does not exceed the following quantity

+Power 15 kV

+Telephone- copper 25 pair or less

+Coaxial 1-inch or less

+Fiber Optic 4-inch casing or less

+Natural Gas 11/4-inch ID or less

+Gravity Sewer 4-inch ID or less

+Force Sewer 2-inch ID or less

+Water 11/2-inch ID or less

+• 2.
+These installations will not t require a permit, provided that:

+- The service originates from an existing current franchise or permit. - 3.
 Associated construction activity must occur within the area defined as Category 3, as shown in Figures 100-5 and 100-6. - 4.
 WSDOT may restrict the number and method of service connections based on the safety and operation of the highway. - 5.
-The utility shall submit for approval a Category 4 form to the region Utilities Office.
+The utility shall submit a Category 4 Installation Authorization (Notice of Compliance) form to the region Utilities Office.